Christopher H. StreetPresident & CEO

 - Social Media

 As the national Director of Development from 1999–2019, he tripled annual income, established endowment and reserves, and led the raising of over $200 million from both individual and institutional funders for the ASP’s ground-breaking youth and community development programs, including award-winning workforce development, performance initiatives and police–community relations work.
 He created a strategic partnership with the Aspen Leadership Group that has enhanced philanthropic partnership work, resulting in a series of $1–$5 million investments in the organization by philanthropists from coast to coast.
-ASP expansion campaigns during that time culminated in the opening of the ASP’s performing arts and development center on West 42nd Street in New York City in 2003; a campaign to open the Scott Flamm Center for Afterschool Development in downtown Newark (2013–2020), where Chris served as Director from 2013–2016; and the regional expansion of ASP to Chicago in 2007 and establishment of the Hub for Afterschool Development in 2023; and expansion to the San Francisco Bay Area in 2008 and Dallas in 2013.
-The ASP’s diverse national fundraising department has created a gold standard training program in philanthropic partnership building, which has been featured in the Chronicle of Philanthropy.
+ASP expansion campaigns during that time culminated in the opening of the performing arts and development center on West 42nd Street in New York City in 2003; a campaign to open the Scott Flamm Center for Afterschool Development in downtown Newark, where Chris served as Director from 2013–2016; and the regional expansion of ASP to Chicago in 2007 and establishment of the Hub for Afterschool Development in 2023; and expansion to the San Francisco Bay Area in 2008 and Dallas in 2013.
+The ASP’s diverse national fundraising department has created a gold standard training program in philanthropic partnership building, which has been featured in The Chronicle of Philanthropy.

 After graduating from New Canaan High School in Connecticut and the London School of Economics in 1992, Chris dedicated his life to public service and community organizing initiatives that focus on advancing equality of opportunity, diverse civic leadership and social entrepreneurship.
 In 2022, he graduated from the Integral Leadership Program of the Stagen Leadership Academy in Dallas.
 He currently resides in Dallas and travels regularly to each ASP market.